Our values are a reflection of what we have learned from those whom we admire.

 Background

-Joy believes in the transformative power of creativity and the possibility of a just and equitable world.
+Joy believes in the transformative power of creativity, connection, and collaboration, and the possibility of a just and equitable world.
 And with the unique perspectives and deep empathy she brings to her work with ACEs, it’s no surprise she started her journey in the theatre arts.

 Joy specialized in applied theatre, theatre for young audiences, and the development of new works for the stage and has directed, designed, produced, and managed hundreds of theatrical productions.
 She was a theatre arts instructor at her alma mater, McDaniel College in Maryland, and at the National Conservatory of Dramatic Arts in Washington, DC.